Modular-ML-inference/benchmark-driver/README.md

   - host – host to send requests to
   - port – port to send requests to
 - For `car`:
-  - batchSize – size of each batch
+  - batchSize – size of batches sent to the MIS
-  - intervalMillis – interval between batches in milliseconds
+  - intervalMillis – interval between vehicle scans in milliseconds
-  - nBatches – number of batches to generate
+  - nBatches – number of vehicle scans to generate
   - host – host to send requests to
   - port – port to send requests to

 ### Data

-TODO
+The inference data should be placed in the `/worker/data` directory of the container.
+The directory structure should be as follows:

+- `/worker/data`
+  - `accel.csv` – acceleration data, downloaded from [here](https://github.com/Modular-ML-inference/ml-usecase/blob/main/fall_detection/data/test_accel.csv)
+  - `car` – directory containing the subset of the [CarDD dataset](https://cardd-ustc.github.io/), obtained using the instructions [here](https://github.com/Modular-ML-inference/ml-usecase).

 ### Benchmark scripts

-TODO
+The `bin` directory contains Bash scripts useful for reproducing the experiments from the paper.
+The scripts use the aforementioned Docker container and assume that the data is placed in the `./data` directory on the host machine, the results are then saved in the `./out` directory.

+- `fall.sh` – fall detection benchmark, using only one client at a time (used in the tests with the GWEN).
+- `fall_multiple.sh` – fall detection benchmark, using multiple clients at a time (used in the tests with the x86-64 server).
+- `car.sh` – scratch detection benchmark.

+All scripts take two positional arguments:

+- Hostname/IP of the Modular Inference Server
+- Port of the Modular Inference Server

 ### Examples